bulingfeng/take-notes/技术相关/AI相关技术/AI相关的一些概念描述.md

 >   - Retrieval: The stored and query vectors represent meaning, so retrieval is the process of finding the k entries in the database that are ‘closest’ to the query vector.
 Lots of details here!
 >   - k results are provided to an LLM which uses them to form an ‘augmented’ response.

+## Hugging Face

+> Hugging Face Hub is an open platform that hosts models,datasets, and machine learning demos that are called Hugging Face Spaces.

+## Transformer